Truc4/arche/docs/wip/gpu-graphics-pipeline.md

   which the joint-placement / coherence machinery must recognize as a producer→consumer edge that stays on-device (no sync inserted between them).
 - **Scope.** This is a rendering subsystem, not a codegen tweak.
-It only matters once [`joint-placement.md`](joint-placement.md) can keep the physics resident in the first place — the two together are what make a GPU-resident game loop possible; neither alone does.
+It only matters once [placement (static mapper)](../design/static-mapper.md) can keep the physics resident in the first place — the two together are what make a GPU-resident game loop possible; neither alone does.

 ## Prior art